XISM: an eXploratory and Interactive Graph Tool to Visualize and Evaluate Semantic Map Models: System Design

 \subsection{Frontend}

-The user interface includes five modules: \textbf{READ}, \textbf{VIEW}, \textbf{EVAL}, \textbf{EDIT}, and \textbf{SAVE}. \textbf{READ} handles input of the binary form-function table $T$, which must have “languages” and “forms” as the first two columns; subsequent columns define user-specific functions. \textbf{VIEW} displays the initial fully connected graph $\mathcal{G}_0$ and $M$ candidate graphs, with nodes as functions and edges weighted by association degree from $\mathcal{G}_0$—edge thickness reflects weight.
+The user interface includes five modules: \textbf{READ}, \textbf{VIEW}, \textbf{EVAL}, \textbf{EDIT}, and \textbf{SAVE}. \textbf{READ} handles input of the binary form-function table $T$, which must have “languages” and “forms” as the first two columns; subsequent columns define user-specific functions. \textbf{VIEW} displays $M=5$ candidate graphs, with nodes as functions and edges weighted by association degree from $\mathcal{G}_0$—edge thickness reflects weight.
 Users can zoom, drag, center, and customize the visualization.
-In \textbf{EDIT}, users can modify edge weights, add or delete edges, and merge edges to achieve 100\% recall as described in Section~\ref{sec:GC}.
+A filter allows users to select a specific form and highlight its local graph, supporting the form-centered perspective commonly adopted in linguistic typology.
+The local subgraph for a specific form from a Filter can be highlighted, which is important for a form perspective as in linguistic typology.
+In \textbf{EDIT}, users can modify edge weights, add or delete edges, and merge edges to achieve 100\% coverage as described in Section~\ref{sec:GC}.
 Finally, \textbf{SAVE} allows exporting the final graph as a “.png” image.